A society’s humanity and unity rest on the extent to which its people demand good food and can expect to receive it.

 The history of greenhouse growing and ongoing experience in applying alternative CEA technologies suggest that the overall capabilities of CEA will expand robustly with respect to the number of vegetable/fruit/herb varieties, yield per square meter of growing surface, lighting/atmosphere energy efficiency, seeding/transplanting/harvesting labor efficiency, quick crop changes, year-round scheduling of harvests, and even control of crop taste/texture/coloring.
 All these capabilities spell success for local CEA of modest scale that offers wide variety and flexibility.

 The methods of regenerative agriculture that preserve soil, and with it water and air, are gaining acceptance around the world, and all these methods apply directly to growing and grazing within the local network of farms that are part of building local food.
 Developments in aquaculture are reducing the cost of growing a variety of freshwater fish in ponds, cages, and tanks.
 Small scale processing of livestock, poultry and fish is becoming more common and economical.
-Over time, the appeal of local fish, poultry and small livestock will reduce demand for beef, indirectly further reducing environmental damage done by agriculture.
+Over time, the appeal of local vegetables, fruits, fish, poultry and small livestock will reduce demand for beef, indirectly further reducing environmental damage done by agriculture.

 This network designed for fresh plant and animal food encourages young farmers and chefs to cooperate in the kind of local enterprise that can revitalize communities.
 It's a road map for entrepreneurs and investors to pool human and financial resources in a sustainable endeavor.
 It invites consumers to connect personally with the story of food, worldwide and local, historic and living.
 It creates a setting that encourages consumers to develop their tastes, improve their habits, choose better food, and enjoy better health.
 Further, the retail complexes described will provide markets to establish but not limit the local food production networks, which can be expected to then expand their supply of fresh foods to meet growing demand from existing grocers, restaurants, and institutions.
 In other words, the system is locally robust.

 Discussion of network facilities and operations is limited here because choice in their design is sensitive to location and local culture and will lead to many configurations.
 But we can say that continuing strong progress in local production of both plant and animal foods will make local food networks more and more robust.
-For example, hundreds of pounds per square meter per year of various vegetables will be grown efficiently by customized CEA using geothermal or solar energy and automated control systems.
+For example, hundreds of pounds per square meter per year of various vegetables will be grown efficiently by customized CEA using geothermal and solar energy with automated control systems.
 The quality of local fish, chicken, and small livestock, combined with improvements in small-scale processing facilities, will enable local producers to win over many consumers with taste and price.
 The network has the capacity to move tastes toward better health and less burden on nature, for example with consumers who shift from beef to excellent vegetables, fish and lamb.

 Emissions of CH4, N2O, and CO2 from production, energy use, transport, waste, and land use in the existing food system are being calculated more comprehensively.
 Accounting that includes pre- and post-production activities, retailing, and consumption suggests that food system emissions may be about one-third of total human emissions.
 The food system described here provides strong consumer incentives to shift diets toward more plant foods and less animal foods, as well as more chicken/fish and less beef/pork.
 Sustainability is built into consumer choices that are made on the personal basis of taste and health.

 In communities around the world, urban and school-based enterprises are using indoor farming to provide better access to fresh food, educate people about eating, and create jobs for residents in need.
 While the number of people helped by these activities is relatively small, this demonstrates sharp departure from dependence on the industrial food system.
 Building Local Food can be seen as a major step up from such efforts by addressing the general population, the full scope of fresh plant and animal foods, and better local jobs.
-The food system addressed here acknowledges that we will not resolve the food issue by relying solely on plant food or non-profit organizations; the intent here is to maximize incentives, through profitable local systems, to tackle the whole problem.
+The food system addressed here acknowledges that we will not resolve the food issue solely through plant food or non-profit organizations; the intent here is to maximize incentives, through profitable local systems, to tackle the whole problem.
 Building Local Food is a way to create widespread local ownership in fresh food production and retailing, and at the same time, create local access by consumers to fresh food of wide variety every day of the year.

 The concept described is grounded in several essential ideas that together contribute to better food, and none of which is being widely promoted by current developmental efforts.
 First, two food systems with very different architectures, one local and one centralized, operate side by side; the local one for perishable foods cannot be duplicated within the constraints of the industrial system (which simply continues for less perishable foods), and foods in the two systems are produced and distributed differently, coming together only at the retail end.
 Second, a wide variety of fresh plant and animal foods is available every day of the year instead of only in season; localized CEA and localized fish farms supplement more traditional farming to make this outcome possible, and their facilities can be configured as needed to accommodate a wide range of sites and situations.
 Third, the retail end of the system is a place of belonging in which consumers and producers can continually interact over food in ways not enabled by conventional retailing.
 Fourth, the network closely matches local supply with local demand for fresh foods, offering producers the best markets and consumers the best foods, over time shifting consumer demand from factory and fast foods to fresh foods.